 Do these tools work on Mac?

 Adobe Acrobat and Foxit PDF Editor both have full Mac versions.
-PDF24 Creator only offers a Windows desktop application, though Mac users can access PDF24’s web-based tools through any browser.
-If you’re on Mac and need offline processing, Foxit is the best budget option.
+PDF24 Creator is Windows-only on the desktop, though PDF24 does offer web-based tools that work on any platform.
+If you’re on Mac and need a full offline editor, Foxit is the best budget option.

 Can I use these tools for business documents?